Side effects of radiotherapy for mouth and oropharyngeal cancer

 During and after treatment, you might have difficulty swallowing.

 You may see a speech and language therapist (SLT) before you start treatment if this is likely to affect your swallowing.
 An SLT can assess your swallowing during and after treatment.
-They can teach exercises to support you with swallowing difficulties.
-And they work with a dietitian if you are finding it difficult to eat.
+They can offer you strategies and advice on improving your swallowing difficulties.
+They also work with a dietitian if you are finding it difficult to eat.

 You can have feeds through a nasogastric tube that goes up your nose and down into your stomach.
 Or you can have a PEG tube (percutaneous endoscopic gastrostomy tube) that goes through the skin into your stomach.
 Your nurse or dietician will tell you more about this if you need to have one.
 They will also show you and your relatives how to give the feeds.